h2oai/h2o-evals/README.md

    ![Step 6 Image](images/step6.png)

-By following these steps, you can effectively use the evaluation datasets in EvaStudio to conduct evaluations.
+By following these steps, you can effectively use the evaluation datasets in EvalStudio to conduct evaluations.

 ## Contribution 🛠️